Governor Holcomb’s proposed budget bump for K-12 funding is disappointingly low.

 For the full context of budget proposals, study the “Total Funding” column in the attached (CLICK HERE) history of school funding increases which I have compiled over the last 18 years of Indiana budgets.

 Thank you for your dedicated support of public education!

 “Vic’s Statehouse Notes” and ICPE received one of three Excellence in Media Awards presented by Delta Kappa Gamma Society International, an organization of over 85,000 women educators in seventeen countries.
 The award was presented on July 30, 2014 during the Delta Kappa Gamma International Convention held in Indianapolis.
 Thank you Delta Kappa Gamma!

 ICPE has worked since 2011 to promote public education in the Statehouse and oppose the privatization of schools.
-We need your membership to help support the ICPE lobbying efforts.
-Joel Hand will again be our ICPE lobbyist in the Statehouse.
-Many have renewed their memberships already, and we thank you!
-If you have not done so since July 1, the start of our new membership year, it is time for all ICPE members to renew their membership.
+We need your membership to help support ICPE lobbying efforts.
+As of July 1st, the start of our new membership year, it is time for all ICPE members to renew their membership.

 Our lobbyist Joel Hand is again representing ICPE in the new budget session which began on January 3, 2017.
 We need your memberships and your support to continue his work.
 We welcome additional members and additional donations.
 We need your help and the help of your colleagues who support public education!
 Please pass the word!

 Go to www.icpe2011.com for membership and renewal information and for full information on ICPE efforts on behalf of public education.
 Thanks!

 Some readers have asked about my background in Indiana public schools.
 Thanks for asking!
 Here is a brief bio: